 Using the Dog Tag label printable from Flipawoo Designs type your custom names into the field provided and print them out.
 Louisa designed 4 boys tags and 4 girl tags for you!

-2. Using a dog punch (I got mine from Punch Place Plus) punch out the labels.
+2. Using a dog punch (I got mine from Craft Chameleon) punch out the labels.

 3. Coat the dog tag with Mod Podge and burnish your printable tag on top.
 Let dry.
 Coat the label with two coats of Mod Podge to seal the surface.
 This is important to seal it or else the resin will bleed and discolor you tag.